Ontario Highway 409: History

 Plans for Highway 409, originally known as the Belfield Expressway, were first presented in 1965 to the Peel County (now Peel Region) council.
 In September 1968, three possible routes were submitted to the council.
 At the time, the town of Malton, within Peel County, occupied the area of the planned expressway, having not yet been amalgamated with municipalities within Peel County to the south to create the City of Mississauga.
 The 45 m strip of land would require the expropriation and demolition of 50 houses, as well as several businesses, a school, and two community parks.
 Citizens of the village formed a group to protest the freeway and to demand another route be taken.
 An above-grade alternative, similar to the Gardiner Expressway was proposed, as well as a tunnel under the airport.

-Aerial photo showing at-grade signalized intersection from 427 southbound to 409 eastbound.
+Aerial photo (with north at the bottom) showing at-grade signalized intersection from 427 southbound to 409 eastbound.

 However, at the same time, Toronto was embroiled in heated debate over the fate of its planned urban expressway system.
 When the Spadina Expressway was cancelled in 1971, the planned Belfield Expressway was completely revised.
 Instead of continuing northwest from Highway 427 and through Malton's four-corners at Derry Road and Airport Road towards Brampton, it would curve southwest and provide access to the developing Toronto International Airport.
 At the recently opened interchange between Highway 401 and Highway 427, the off-ramp from westbound Highway 401 to Carlingview Drive was temporarily signed as "Airport Expressway", since Carlingview Drive had a temporary on-ramp to northbound Highway 427 near the Renforth Drive underpass but that on-ramp was closed in the early 1970s.
 Direct access from westbound Highway 401 to northbound Highway 427 would be restored a few years later with the Belfield Expressway which had greater capacity then the short-lived Carlingview ramps.

 Before plans for the new route were finalized, a flyover was built to provide access from Belfield Road to eastbound Highway 401, opening on October 7, 1968.

 Because the lands on which the freeway was to be built were occupied, the province elected to apply to expropriate the right-of-way in April 1972.

 Construction was underway by the end of the year, with the first contracts constructing the trench section near Highway 27.
 Structures, drainage and grading were completed west of Iron Street to Carlingview Avenue in 1974.
 In June of that year, contracts were awarded for the same work east of Iron Street to Highway 401.
 When this was completed in 1975, a paving contract was awarded from Carlingview Avenue to Highway 401.

 Highway 409 first opened to traffic by 1976, with temporary ramps at Carlingview Avenue acting as the western terminus.
 That year the final contracts were awarded to construct portions of the Highway 427 interchange and connect Highway 409 with the airport road system.

 The entire freeway opened on August 25, 1978.